 Applications that are complete after February 1 are reviewed on a space available basis.

-Students can check the status of their application at their convenience via the Future 49er portal.
+Students can check the status of their application via the Future 49er portal.

 How Competitive is UNC Charlotte?

 For freshmen, the middle 50% of our Fall 2017 entering class was:

 - Weighted GPA: 3.8 - 4.5